mikedeshazer/BbaliAPI/README.md

 DataBase: mongodb://tatiana:asdf1234@ds221631.mlab.com:21631/bbali

 For heroku, need to have heroku account installed.
+There are two way to deploy to heroku.
-You can connect github account to heroku and pull repository to heroku.
+1. You can connect github account to heroku and pull repository to heroku.
-Create auto deploy on heroku.
+   Create auto deploy on heroku with github

+2. in project folder, you need to init folder with git.
+Login to the heroku on local using cmd(command pormpt) or terminal(mac) in the root folder of project, open with cmd heroku create git add . git commit -m "heroku" git push heroku master

 ### Install dependencies